 Our brain is not able to continuously perceive information: it needs time to process and assimilate it.
 Recent studies have shown that during sleep, the brain is cleared of metabolic products that have accumulated during the day.
 This is necessary in order for us to feel cheerful and attentive during the day.

-Accept the fact that you have 16 hours of work a day, and don’t try to add a couple of hours pick up from sleep.
-Being lethargic, feeling foggy in the head, increasing the risk of developing diabetes, dementia, obesity, and heart disease caused by chronic insomnia – questionable optimization.
+Accept the fact that you have 16 hours of work a day, and don’t try to add a couple of hours to pick up from sleep.
+Being lethargic, and feeling foggy in the head, increases the risk of developing diabetes, dementia, obesity, and heart disease caused by chronic insomnia – questionable optimization.

 Here are some tips that will make your stay at night pleasant and high quality:

 - sleep 7-9 hours a day at the same time;

 - do not try to get some sleep on the weekends: scientists have proven that trying to compensate for sleep deprivation only harms health;